JBEI/edd/docs/Docker.md

 ## Configuration Files and Generator Scripts

-A helper script exists in `./bin/init-config` that will generate configuration files automatically.
-A typical development environment would run `./bin/init-config offline --deploy=dev`.
-Using the defaults will create a `secrets` directory and `docker-compose.override.yml`.
-The user and email set in `git` will be configured as the EDD Administrator.
+A helper script exists in `./bin/dev_quickstart.sh` that will generate configuration files automatically.
+This will create a `secrets` directory and `docker-compose.override.yml`.
 A container running Nginx will be configured to launch and proxy requests to the domain `edd.lvh.me` (maps to `127.0.0.1`) to the EDD application.

-Non-development deployments will run using at least some of the options to `init-config`.
-For example, a deployment to https://edd.example.org/ might use:

-    ./bin/init-config offline --deploy='edd.example.org'

-Running the above would set up the Nginx container to handle HTTP requests for edd.example.org and auto-request a TLS certificate using the [Let's Encrypt][18] service.
+Running the above would set up the [Nginx container][nginx] to handle HTTP requests for edd.example.org and auto-request a TLS certificate using the [Let's Encrypt][18] service.

 ## Docker Abstractions